Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation

-To address these limitations, we propose an inference-time hallucination mitigation method for VLMs called \textbf{G}aze Sh\textbf{i}ft-Guided Cross-modal \textbf{F}usion Enhancemen\textbf{t} (\textbf{GIFT}).
+To address these limitations, we propose \textbf{G}aze Sh\textbf{i}ft-Guided Cross-modal \textbf{F}usion Enhancemen\textbf{t} (\textbf{GIFT}), an inference-time hallucination mitigation method for VLMs.
 Drawing inspiration from human vision, we hypothesize that VLMs, like humans, dynamically shift their ``visual gaze'' when processing information-rich words in a user query.
 By tracking positive changes in visual token attention, i.e., ``gaze shifts'', over these information-rich query tokens at the layer exhibiting the largest positive change, GIFT pre-computes a holistic visual saliency map that captures task-relevant regions prior to decoding, requiring pre-filling only up to that layer.
 This mechanism also mitigates the impact of visual attention sink, as irrelevant regions exhibit minimal or no attention shift.
 During decoding, GIFT leverages this saliency map to proportionally amplify attention to salient visual tokens in critical cross-modal fusion layers, where the model attends strongly to both visual and query tokens.
-In contrast to \citet{yin2025clearsight}, which only increases attention to visual tokens, GIFT also adjusts attention to query tokens based on the overall visual attention amplification ratio, maintaining cross-modal balance and forming well-integrated representations.
+Unlike \citet{yin2025clearsight}, which only increases visual token attention, GIFT also adjusts query token attention based on the overall visual attention amplification ratio, maintaining cross-modal balance and forming well-integrated representations.